tc39/proposal-smart-pipelines/readme.md

     3. If _exists_ is true, return _env Rec_.
     4. Let _outer_ be the value of _lex_’s outer environment reference.
     5. If _outer_ is null, return null.
-    6. Set lex to outer.
+    6. Set _lex_ to _outer_.

+The loop in step 2 will always terminate because the list of environments always ends with the global environment, which has a null outer environment reference.

-### Abstract Resolve-Topic
+### Abstract Resolve-Topic-Binding
-**Resolve Topic** is a new abstract operation that acts upon a Lexical Environment.

-The Resolve Topic abstract operation is used to determine the binding of name passed as a String value.
-The optional argument env can be used to explicitly provide the Lexical Environment that is to be searched for the binding.
-During execution of ECMAScript code, ResolveBinding is performed using the following
-algorithm:

-If env is not present or if env is undefined, then
-Set env to the running execution context's LexicalEnvironment.
-Assert: env is a Lexical Environment.
-If the code matching the syntactic production that is being evaluated is contained in strict mode code, let strict be true, else let strict be false.
-Return ?
-GetIdentifierReference(env, name, strict).
+**Resolve Topic Binding** is a new abstract operation.
+It determines the binding of the topic `#` using the LexicalEnvironment of the running execution context.
+ResolveThisBinding performs the following steps:

+1. Let _envRec_ be Get Topic Environment ().
+2. Return ? _envRec_ .
+Get Topic Binding ().

 ### Topic reference • Evaluation
 When evaluated during runtime, the topic reference uses the Resolve Topic